plexsysio/go-msuite/README.md

    - [Pubsub](https://github.com/libp2p/go-libp2p-pubsub) and [Discovery](https://github.com/libp2p/go-libp2p-discovery) are also supported using libp2p.

 - RPC Transport
    - There are multiple transports available.
-Users can start `go-msuite` using just TCP transport as well, libp2p is completely optional.
+Users can start `go-msuite` using just TCP/UDS transport as well, libp2p is completely optional.
 That said, gRPC services registered on `go-msuite` are available on all the transports that are configured.
    - Users can configure ports for different transports

 - Authentication